JOURNAL OF GENTRY GENEALOGY

 1690 Epping Thomas Gentry and Joseph Gentry - stolen goods

-3. Kirsty F. Wilkinson, (URL <www.myainfolk.com>, or <enquiries @ myainfolk.com>)
+4. Kirsty F. Wilkinson, (URL <www.myainfolk.com>, or <enquiries (at) myainfolk.com>)

 This writer is greatly indebted to Kirsty Wilkinson for the transcription of the wills described below and for providing explanatory notes and modernized readings of the transcriptions.
-The wills provide information that is of great value in understanding the composition and circumstances of the John Gentry family.

 Summaries of Wills of Family of John Gentry of Lindsell